 Benefits of Recognising Unpaid Labour

-There is clear economic benefit in recognising domestic and other unpaid work as legitimate work.
+There is a clear economic benefit in recognising domestic and other unpaid work as legitimate work.
 The value of unpaid domestic and care work done by women is estimated to be 13% of the global GDP.
 But in India, the value is a whopping 39% of its current GDP.
 This means that a major chunk of India’s productive potential is not even included in its monetary calculation.
 But the benefit of recognising unpaid labour goes beyond just economic gain.
 Domestic labour keeps the family unit running and makes work outside the house possible, for people of all genders.

 Though the government has started recognizing women’s unpaid work.
 The National Rural Employment Guarantee Act (NREGA), 2005 is the first step towards empowering rural women and tackling the problem of unpaid and underpaid agricultural work.
 However, we are still far away from recognising domestic work as legitimate labour.